myselfswastikmishra/TechTribe-final/README.md

 npm run genkit:watch
 ```

-This service powers the "Contact Us" and "Start a Chapter" forms.
+This service powers the "Start a Chapter" form.
 Any form submissions will be processed by Genkit and logged in this terminal.
-When an email is sent, you will see a confirmation here.

 ---